Sabudana Vada (Tapioca Fritters) - Fasting Recipe

 - Use only rock salt if making for fasting days.

-- Remove the ingredient that you don't eat during fasting (e.g. green chili, coriander leaves, cumin seeds, etc.).
+- Remove the ingredients you don't eat during fasting (e.g., green chili, coriander leaves, cumin seeds, etc.).

-- Crushed roasted peanuts can be used but it's not compulsory.
+- Crushed roasted peanuts can be used, but they are not compulsory.
 If you are allergic to nuts, skip peanuts.

 - If you want to pan-fry, flatten the roundels evenly to a disc.
 However, this vada tastes great when deep-fried.